a55mage/Parakeet/README.md

 Thank you for using Parakeet

 <b>The app has been tested with:</b>
-Pebble 2 HR
+Pebble 2 HR,
 Amazfit Bip

 <b>The app won't work with:</b>
-Most fitbit devices
+Most fitbit devices,
-Apple watch
+Apple watch,
-Android wear devices
+Android wear devices,

 <b>The app is likely to work with:</b>
-Polar heart rate chest band
+Polar heart rate chest band,
 Most Bluetooth Low Energy devices with an integrated GATT server

 Visual studio will take care of most problems by downloading a ton of libraries, but you have to manually activate the bluetooth component from the project settings